develop2arman/rust-all-in-one/workspace/borrowchecker/BORROWCHECKER.md

 * If there is no mutable reference to a thing, any number of immutable references to the same value are allowed in the scope.

 ## Ownership

+> Ownership is the methodology we use to handle **memory safely without a garbage collector**.

 [[Ownership]] has a particular meaning within Rust.
 An owner is able to make any changes to the data and is responsible for deleting values that it owns when it leaves scope.

 The ownership rule of Rust states the following principles: